-You have the right to be involved in decisions that affect you at school.
+Did you know that you have the right to be involved in decisions that affect you at school?
+Your voice matters.

 It’s not always easy to speak up at school, but having your say can help make sure that things work out better for you.
 And getting involved in school decision-making can help other pupils too.

 You should be listened to, treated fairly and have your views respected and taken seriously by the adults at school who support you.

 Here are 6 ways you could have your say at school: